 #8 ACS

-Any paper, article should include citations as a central element, and publishing houses highly value them (Read our article on “ How to write Research paper ”).
-But it can be tedious and time-consuming to cite according to requirements of each journals as well as the type of content.
+Any paper, article should include citations as a central element, and publishing houses highly value them.
+However, it can be tedious and time-consuming to cite according to the requirements of each journal as well as the type of content.

 Tools like these can help you simplify the process.
 By using such simple tools, we can make citing an easier task and be able to do it quickly and effectively.

-By using Mendeley Cite, you can directly integrate references from your Mendeley library into your Word document, build a bibliography and change citation styles without leaving your document.
+By using Mendeley, you can directly integrate references from your Mendeley library into your Word document, build a bibliography, and change citation styles without leaving your document.
 Using this tool is very easy, and one can use it to its fullest potential and enhance the process.

 You can edit the reference using the attributes panel.
-As well as providing a prefix/suffix, you can give specific reference attributes values.
-The author name is also optionally suppressed.
-In accordance with the citation style you have chosen, any changes you make to this specific citation will be reflected within your paper.
+As well as providing a prefix/suffix, you can give specific reference attribute values.
+The author’s name is also optionally suppressed.
+By the citation style you have chosen, any changes you make to this specific citation will be reflected within your paper.

 Zotero